Wk 6 2025 – We Talk to Dust Moto; Livewire and Vmoto Report Dismal Numbers; Ola Fakes Tech; Hero Reshapes Top-Deck

 Vmoto Remains Under Stress

-The ASX-listed (and soon-to-be de-listed) Vmoto released their annual sales numbers for 2024, down 33% over 2023.
-Sales continue to fall in China and the rest of the world, even as the company stresses its positive cash flows and strong balance sheet and sales recovering in the near term.
+The ASX-listed (and soon-to-be delisted) Vmoto released its annual sales numbers for 2024, down 33% over 2023.
+Sales continue to fall in China and the rest of the world, even as the company stresses its positive cash flows and strong balance sheet, and sales are expected to recover in the near term.

 The company's full-year sales numbers for 2024 are down 33% over 2023.
 Sales continue to fall in China and the rest of the world, even as the company stresses its positive cash flows and strong balance sheet and sales recovering in the near term horizon.